Web3-Pi/docs/docs/use-cases/solo-staking.md

 ## 3. Network Selection

-Before you begin synchronization, choose which network you want to sync with.
+Before you begin synchronization, choose which network you want to sync with (`mainnet` for real staking, `holesky` or `hoodi` for testnets).
 Edit the `config.txt` file:

 ```bash
 sudo nano /boot/firmware/config.txt